-Peter is not writing to teach them but to encourage them in that in which they already have been established.
+Peter is not writing to teach them, but to encourage them in the truth that is already established in them.

 And I will make every effort to see that after my departure you will always be able to remember these things.
 (II Peter 1:15)

 The Apostle Peter was a man of integrity — someone who was more concerned with the welfare of others than he was with his own fate.

 We did not follow cleverly invented stories when we told you about the power and coming of our Lord Jesus Christ, but we were eyewitnesses of his majesty.
 For he received honor and glory from God the Father when the voice came to him from the Majestic Glory, saying, “This is my Son, whom I love; with him I am well pleased.”
 We ourselves heard this voice that came from heaven when we were with him on the sacred mountain.
 (II Peter 1:16-18)

 Peter had some marvelous experiences in his life, such as when he walked on the water to go to meet the Lord Jesus.
 But the episode on the Mount of Transfiguration, when he, James, and John saw the Lord in His glory along with Moses and Elijah, probably was the greatest of all the miracles Peter was privileged to witness.
 The three disciples saw the transfiguration of Christ.
 They heard the Father speak from Heaven.
 They indeed were witnesses of Christ and His Kingdom.